VCI position in a nutshell

-In November 2019, the German parliament (Bundestag) adopted the “act on the introduction of fiscal research incentives” (Forschungszulagengesetz).
+In 2020, the German parliament (Bundestag) adopted the “act on the introduction of fiscal research incentives” (Forschungszulagengesetz), with increases under the “future package” to 2025.
+All companies can apply, irrespective of their size.
+Now, companies can claim against tax a maximum of 1 million euros per year, instead of 500,000 euros, for research expenditure.
 This strengthens the high-tech location Germany.
-All companies can apply, irrespective of their size.
-However, maximum promotion funding is only 500,000 euros per company and year.
-In the long term, the volume should grow for greater investment incentives.
+However, in the long term and for an unlimited period of time, the volume must grow in order to create greater investment incentives.

 In the future, contract givers can benefit from fiscal incentives for research mandates, because they bear the costs and risks after all.
-This is mainly to the advantage of small and medium-sized enterprises which do not conduct their own research.
+This is mainly to the advantage of small and medium-sized enterprises which do not have their own R&D capacities.

 The new legislation provides for an appointed office (“beauftragte Stelle”) to examine the applications from companies.
 This should be done with as little bureaucracy as possible.